pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 --------------

 -  Major changes to update management
--  Removed “full update” or “full slice” upgrade for systems on 2.3 to later versions
+-  Removed "full update" or "full slice" upgrade for systems on 2.3 to later versions

    -  These files will remain available for use by older versions updating to 2.3.

--  The “Full Backup” feature has been deprecated.
+-  The "Full Backup" feature has been deprecated.
 -  Changed system updates to be handled via pkg
 -  Changed Base, kernel, and standard pre-installed binares to packages
--  Removed “Firmware” nomenclature, now only referred to as “Update”
+-  Removed "Firmware" nomenclature, now only referred to as "Update"
 -  Fixed updating of base to work the same from the console or the GUI
 -  Added preliminary support for restarting system services without rebooting in cases when the base is updated but the kernel is the